functino/Moodle-Mindmap-Module/readme.txt

 Mindmap version 0.5
 ------------------------

-This is the original Mindmap module for moodle.
+This is the original Mindmap module for moodle formerly found on ekpenso.com.
-The Mindmap-Module allows you to create mindmaps.
+The Mindmap-Module allows you to create and save simple mindmaps from within moodle.
-This module is in developement - if you experience any problems or you have feature-wishes feel free to contact me.

 Quick install instructions: